IEntin/ClientServer/README.md

 value 0 means that the number of threads is std::hardware_concurrency

 Client can request diagnostics for a specific task to show details of all stages of business calculations.\
-This setting is '"Diagnostics" : true' in the client ProgramOptions.json.
+This setting is '"Diagnostics" : true' in the ClientOptions.json.
 It enables diagnostics only\
 for that client.

 To run the Google tests:\
-'./runtests'\
-in the test_bin directory\
+'./testbin'\
 or './runtests.sh <number repetitions>' \
 in the project root.

 To run the tests from any directory outside of the project\
 create a directory anywhere, make a soft link to the\
 project_root/data directory in this new directory and copy the binary\
-runtests from the project_root/test_bin, issue './runtests' command.\
+testbin from the project_root, issue './testbin' command.\
-Note that runtests binary is not using program options.
+Note that testbin is not using program options.
 Instead, it is using\
 defaults.
-The presence of the ProgramOptions.json in the current\
-directory breaks the tests.

 Script profile.sh runs automatic profiling of the server and clients.\
  The usage is\